et/et/README.md

 ### Hi there 👋

-I am a full stack engineer working at [Highlight](https://highlight.io).
+I am a software engineer working at [Slack](https://slack.com/).
 I am a loving husband and father to two wonderful girls.
 When I find free time, I use it to :running_man:, :man_cook:, and automate as many things as possible in the :house:

 <!--